 Please type your responses to each question on a separate piece of paper, and number your responses.
-Project descriptions should be thoroughly detailed but not exceed 3 pages.
+Project descriptions should be thoroughly detailed but not exceed 2-3 pages.
 Be sure to include your name and Banner ID on the project description and attach it to this form.

-- What specific topic(s) will you address?
-If appropriate to your field, please state a specific research question. - What type of research or practical work will you complete?
-How much time will you spend on this? - How does this project contribute to your overall course of study? - What contributions will this project make to your field? - List relevant project deadlines (e.g., meetings with faculty sponsor, rough draft submission, etc.). - Is this Capstone attached to a class or major requirement?
-If so, how will your project be distinguished as an Honors capstone (i.e. how will you go above and beyond the non-honors requirements)? - Indicate length of final written work or equivalent measure for final product for other project types. - Include other logistical information that will help us understand the scope of your project. - Include an outline of your final project.
+• What specific topic(s) will you address?
+If appropriate to your field, please state a specific research question.

+• What type of research or practical work will you complete?
+How much time will you spend on this?

+- How does this project contribute to your overall course of study? - What contributions will this project make to your field?

+• List relevant project deadlines (e.g., meetings with faculty sponsor, rough draft submission, etc.).

+• Is this Capstone attached to a class or major requirement?
+If so, how will your project be distinguished as an Honors capstone (i.e. how will you go above and beyond the non-honors requirements)?

+• Indicate length of final written work or equivalent measure for final product for other project types.

+Updated: 11/25/2016